Jorge Soler Player Props: Marlins vs. White Sox

-Jorge Soler -- .121 average over his past 10 games -- will be in action for the Miami Marlins versus the Chicago White Sox, with Michael Kopech on the hill, on June 10 at 2:10 PM ET.
+Jorge Soler -- .188 average over his past 10 games -- will be in action for the Miami Marlins versus the Chicago White Sox, with Lucas Giolito on the mound, on June 11 at 2:10 PM ET.

+In his previous appearance, he reached base in all five of his plate appearances (3-for-3) against the White Sox.

 Jorge Soler Game Info & Props vs. the White Sox